-Mr. Caulfield, since 2006, has been the Founder and Chairman of Kenmare Capital, Inc. (successor to a firm he formed in 1998) an advisor to financial institutions regarding lease financing for technology equipment and business aircraft.
+Mr. Caulfield, since 2006 to 2013, was the Founder and Chairman of Kenmare Capital, Inc. (successor to a firm he formed in 1998) an advisor to financial institutions regarding lease financing for technology equipment and business aircraft.
 He served as Chairman and Chief Executive Officer of five companies from 1971 to 1998 in connection with his principal business for twenty-seven years of acquiring, restructuring, and selling distressed companies including two successful IPOs: Thermo-Magnetics, Inc. (IPO, and reverse merger) and BPI Packaging Technologies, Inc.; as well as three successful reorganizations and eventual asset sales: Leisure Sports Investment Corporation; Synthetic Materials Corporation and Northeast Feed Screw Engineering, Inc.

 Robert F. Ploder, since January 2016, has been Special Advisor to Boston Harbor and previously served on the Boston Harbor Board of Advisors.
-Mr. Ploder is President of Ploder Capital Management, which manages his family’s investments.
-Previously this firm was General Partner of Ploder Investment Partners, LP, a long/short U.S. equity hedge fund.
+Earlier he was General Partner of Ploder Investment Partners, LP, a long/short U.S. equity hedge fund.

-Mr. Ploder was Senior Financial Advisor, IBM Retirement Funds, responsible for running the $6 billion U.S. active equity portfolio and for designing and implementing various risk management systems until his retirement in 2006 after 15 years of service.
+Mr. Ploder was Senior Financial Advisor, IBM Retirement Funds.
+There he was responsible for running the $6 billion U.S. active equity portfolio and for designing and implementing various risk management systems until his retirement in 2006 after 15 years of service.